+Employed by national, regional and City law firms, as well as in-house departments and Barrister’s chambers, Legal PAs provide administrative and secretarial support to an individual or small team.
+Most tasks are administrative or clerical in nature, while roles have varying degrees of involvement in hands-on legal work.

 In many ways, the role of a Legal PA is similar to that of a Legal Secretary.
-Employed by national, regional and City law firms, as well as in-house departments and Barrister’s chambers, Legal PAs and Legal Secretaries both provide administrative and secretarial support while having varying degrees of involvement in legal work.

 They are, however, distinct roles.
-Where Legal Secretaries support an entire team or department, Legal PAs provide one-to-one assistance to one or more bosses, managing their personal calendars and diaries.
-Where Legal Secretaries have limited exposure to legal work, Legal PAs take on more responsibility, and are sometimes involved with senior tasks such as business development, project management and accounts.
+Where Legal Secretaries often support an entire team or department, Legal PAs provide one-to-one assistance to one or more bosses, managing their personal calendars and diaries.
+Where Legal Secretaries have limited exposure to legal work, Legal PAs take on more responsibility, and are sometimes involved with senior tasks such as business development, project management and liaising with clients.

-• Directly supporting Partners, General Counsel and other senior legal professionals
+• Directly supporting Partners, General Counsel and other senior legal professionals.

-• Extensive calendar and diary management
+• Extensive calendar and diary management.

 • Booking travel, meetings and accommodation.

-• Organising events, appearances and engagements
+• Organising events, appearances and engagements.

-• Being the first point of contact for clients, internal staff and other PAs
+• Being the first point of contact for clients, internal staff and other PAs.

-• Monitoring and responding to email and telephone enquiries
+• Monitoring and responding to email and telephone enquiries.

-• Involvement with marketing and business development
+• Involvement with marketing and business development.

-• Establishing and maintaining client relationships
+• Establishing and maintaining client relationships.

-• Project management
+• Project management.

 • Oversight of budgets and accounts

-• Drafting correspondence, legal documentation, forms and contracts
+• Drafting correspondence, legal documentation, forms and contracts.

-• Carrying out legal research
+• Carrying out legal research.

-• Attending court
+• Attending court.

-• Making business decisions for bosses when required and appropriate
+• Making business decisions for bosses when required and appropriate.

-• General secretarial and administrative tasks
+• General secretarial and administrative tasks.

-• Supervision or management of more junior staff such as Legal Secretaries or Paralegals
+• Supervision or management of more junior staff such as Legal Secretaries or Paralegals.

 Employers will often look for candidates who demonstrate a strong academic record, plus relevant secretarial experience and evidence of an interest in law.
 A degree or qualification in law, business administration or secretarial studies may help you to stand out from the crowd, as would a specialist diploma such as that offered by the Institute of Legal Secretaries and PAs (ILSPA).

 Recognised by law firms and legal recruiters, the ILSPA’s Legal Secretaries Diploma course provides the legal knowledge and practical skills required to become a competent and confident Legal PA.
 Find out more about the qualification and how to enrol on the ILSPA website.

-Legal PA job descriptions often call for candidates whose skillset includes:
+A Legal PA job description will often call for candidates whose skillset includes:

-• High levels of organisation and flexibility
+• High levels of organisation and flexibility.

-• The ability to multitask and deal with competing demands
+• The ability to multitask and deal with competing demands.

-• The ability to work under pressure and meet deadlines
+• The ability to work under pressure and meet deadlines.

-• Demonstrable legal knowledge
+• Demonstrable legal knowledge.

-• Diary management skills
+• Diary management skills.

-• Fast and efficient typing
+• Fast and efficient typing.

-• Strong writing and drafting skills
+• Strong writing and drafting skills.

-• General administrative skills such as filing
+• General administrative skills such as filing.

-• Excellent telephone manner
+• Excellent telephone manner.